Algenon Percy FORD (1884-1926) - Warren and Ford Family History

 1891 – 1901

-Sometime after the family baptisms of 1890, the Ford family made their way back to Luton, Bedfordshire where they lived until about 1895.
-The census of 1891 showed Joseph Samuel Ford, aged 31, working as a Brass Finisher, living with his wife, Marianette aged 32 and children, Wallace 8 years, Algernon Percy, 6 years, George Dixie, 4 years, Rose Elizabeth, 2 years and baby Stanley James, 2 months at 10 Henry Street, in Luton, Bedfordshire.
+The census of 1891 showed Joseph Samuel Ford, aged 31, working as a Brass Finisher, living with his wife, Marianette aged 32 and children, Wallace 8 years, Algenon Percy, 6 years, George Dixie, 4 years, Rose Elizabeth, 2 years and baby Stanley James, 2 months at 10 Henry Street, in Luton, Bedfordshire.

 During this period, three more siblings were born – Stanley James in 1891, Ella in 1893 and Hilda Gladys in 1895.
-During this time, one sister, Rose Hellen, aged 3 years, died from measles in 1892 in Luton and another, Hilda Gladys, in January,1897 at 1 year old in Edmonton, Middlesex.
+During this time, one sister, Rose Helen, aged 3 years, died from measles in 1892 in Luton and another, Hilda Gladys, in January,1897 at 1 year old in Edmonton, Middlesex.

 Sometime around 1897, the family moved to 197 Gladstone Avenue in Noel Park, Middlesex.
 There followed the birth of more children – Herbert Cyril in 1897 and Aubrey Reginald in 1899, who died shortly after birth.

-Algernon Percy Ford’s parents, Samuel Joseph Ford and Marianette, nee Kingham had produced nine children with the loss of three babies, so the household with six children must have been busy and hectic.
+Algenon Percy Ford’s parents, Samuel Joseph Ford and Marianette, nee Kingham had produced nine children with the loss of three babies, so the household with six children must have been busy and hectic.

 ETHEL MAY WYATT – EARLY YEARS